What is Salvation?

 Do we have an immortal soul?

 Many people have been taught that we each have a soul: an immortal part or component of us that lives on forever after our physical death.
 This belief is not found in the Bible: actually it is from Greek philosophy.
-Hundreds of years before the time of Christ the Greek philosopher Plato, in Phaedo, wrote:
+Hundreds of years before the time of Christ the Greek philosopher Plato, in Phaedo, wrote the following; it has been adopted into mainstream Christian belief today:

 The Bible does not teach that we have an immortal soul.
 In fact, the Bible does not teach that we have any kind of "soul" or separable spirit in the Greek sense: the Bible actually has a different definition for the word "soul."
 Regrettably many people are thinking of the Greek idea of an immortal soul when they read the word "soul" in the Bible.
 The result is confusion and seeming contradiction.
 For example Ezekiel 18:20 in the Bible says "The soul that sinneth, it shall die"... a complete contradiction to the Greek belief in an immortal soul.
 So, what exactly does the Bible mean by the word "soul" if the soul is not an immortal part of us that continues after death?